Shibu Jose serves as the associate dean for research in CAFNR and as the director of the Missouri Agricultural Experiment Station.

-He also serves as superintendent of the Horticulture and Agroforestry Research Center.
-Prior to his current appointment he was the H.E.
-Garrett Endowed Chair Professor and director of the Center for Agroforestry at the University of Missouri (2009-2017) and Professor of Forest Ecology at the School of Forest Resources and Conservation at the University of Florida (1998-2009).
+He has also served as the H.E.
+Garrett Endowed Chair Professor and director of the Center for Agroforestry at the University of Missouri (2009-2017) and Professor of Forest Ecology at the School of Forest Resources and Conservation at the University of Florida (1998-2009) in the past.

 Jose received his bachelor’s degree from Kerala Agricultural University, India, and his master’s degree and doctorate degree from the College of Agriculture at Purdue University.

-He has received nearly $46 million in funding ($13 million as PI) and has published eight edited books and nearly 200 research articles with over 6,000 citations.
+He has received $51 million in funding ($16 million as PI), published eleven edited books and 250 research articles with nearly 12,000 citations, and delivered over 320 presentations, including 70 invited international talks.

 He has led major interdisciplinary research projects involving agronomists, plant breeders, soil scientists, animal scientists, natural resource scientists and socio-economists.
 He has published in such journals as Agronomy Journal, Plant and Soil, Frontiers in Plant Sciences, Applied Soil Ecology, Agroforestry Systems, Forest Science, Journal of Agricultural and Applied Economics and Nature among others.